MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 ### I don't have budget or resources to do a project.
 Is the deadline a fixed date?

 We're locked to move away from the legacy web client by October 1, 2020.
-We recommend to conduct some testing as soon as possible to understand the complexity of the project for your organization to get compatible.
+We recommend conducting some testing as soon as possible to understand the complexity of the project for your organization to get compatible.
 In most cases, extensive redesign should not be required to move forward quickly and start seeing user benefit.
 Contact Microsoft to provide any feedback that could stop your transition by creating a support case.

 ### We're working on transitioning to Unified Interface, but have hit some issues; how can we report to Microsoft?